0xinfinity101/Monad-eco-bot/README.md

 ```
 Ensure each private key string is correctly formatted as shown above.

-# note: for now its only support 1 pk, if you want to run more than 1 pk, just copy the repo and add others pk
+### note: for now its only support 1 pk, if you want to run more than 1 pk, just copy the repo and add others pk. multiple pk still in development, soon will release

 Usage